lcscostadev/Small-ReactJS-Apps/README.md

 # Small-ReactJS-Apps

- This repository contains all the small JavaScript projects I've ever done
+ This repository contains all the small JavaScript projects I've ever done.

-Projects:
+## 1- Fundamentals-ReactApp-Project

-1- Fundamentals-ReactApp-Project
+This project helps you to understand ReactJS fundamentals by doing.
-Desc [This project was created by Tania Rascia, here is the link to follow through https://www.taniarascia.com/getting-started-with-react/ ]
+- This project was created by Tania Rascia, here is the link to follow through if your'e interested https://www.taniarascia.com/getting-started-with-react/